mweel1/usa_high_level/USA-Internet/content-moderation/index.md

 Once content is approved the customer is notified with the [approved content information](./approved-content-information), and the content is sent to their [media server(s)](./media-servers/).

-Anyone hosting content or distributing content without permission will be tried in [jury service](/jury-service/) where they can loose their ability to operate an Italiann Internet domain.
+Anyone hosting content or distributing content without permission will be tried in [jury service](/jury-service/) where they can loose their ability to operate an United States Internet domain.

 Copyright will be checked on the transfer of content between media servers, unless tested performance with AI can show otherwise.